tursodatabase/libsql/docs/USER_GUIDE.md

 sqld --snapshot-exec ./snapshot.sh --max-log-duration 5
 ```

-When you write to the `sqld` database, you will eventually see log line such as:
+When you write to the `sqld` database, you will eventually see a log line such as:

 ```console
 2023-08-11T08:21:04.183564Z  INFO sqld::replication::snapshot: snapshot `e126f594-90f4-45be-9350-bc8a01160de9-0-2.snap` successfully created